bondarukoleh/typescript_playground/info/javascript.in.typescript.md

 # Working with JavaScript
 Some new compiler options:
-`baseUrl` - This option specifies the root location used to resolve module dependencies. \
+`baseUrl` - specifies the root location used to resolve module dependencies. \
-`allowJs` - This option includes JavaScript files in the compilation process. \
+`paths` - used to specify locations that the TS compiler will use to resolve import statements for modules `allowJs` - includes JavaScript files in the compilation process. \
-`checkJs` - This option tells the compiler to check JavaScript code for common errors.
+`checkJs` - tells the compiler to check JavaScript code for common errors.

 Often, you cannot work only with ts, either because TypeScript is introduced partway through a project or because you need to work with JavaScript code that has already been developed in earlier projects. \